Overview of Health Services

 Welcome to the Student Health Services website.
 Good health means having a full measure of physical, emotional, and social vitality.
 Goucher College Student Health Services (SHS) is organized to assist you in maintaining healthful well-being.
 To do so, we provide medical and emergency care throughout the academic year.
 In addition, we offer comprehensive educational services to maintain or improve your health

 The Goucher Student Health Center is an outpatient facility located in Heubeck Hall.

 Hours of Operation

 Student Health Services is open from 9 a.m. - 5 p.m, Monday through Friday and is closed on the weekends.
 Services will be available to students beginning on opening day in August through May 31st when the college is open.

-Acute or chronic general medical services are provided by either a part-time physician or a nurse practitioner.
+Acute or chronic general medical services are provided by our nurse practitioners.
 Consultations with, and referral to, appropriate specialists are available as needed.

 Sexual Health Care for Men and Women

 Confidential testing and treatment for sexually transmitted diseases is provided.
 Literature, programs and counseling are available.
 Testing for HIV is provided throughout the year.
 Hepatitis B vaccine is available.